 McKee’s instrumental work on the Tonto Group helped geologists better understand marine transgressions and the evidence they left behind.
-McKee came to the tantalizing conclusion that the Tapeats Sandstone, Bright Angel Formation, and the Muav Formation were not deposited one after the other.
-Instead, portions of each were deposited at the same time, but in different locations.
-McKee hypothesized that the Tapeats Sandstone was deposited in a nearshore, high energy environment.
-The Bright Angel Formation, he thought, was formed in a low-energy, offshore environment.
+McKee came to the tantalizing conclusion that the Tapeats Sandstone, Bright Angel Formation, and the Muav Formation did not deposit one after the other.
+Instead, portions of each deposited at the same time, but in different locations.
+McKee hypothesized that the Tapeats Sandstone deposited in a nearshore, high energy environment.
+The Bright Angel Formation, he thought, formed in a low-energy, offshore environment.

 Rock of Young Ages